Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

 \subsection{Regulating the construction of the trees in the proposed CIFs}

 Tree complexity in conditional inference forests is controlled by several tuning parameters: \texttt{mtry} (the number of covariates randomly selected at each split), \texttt{minsplit} (the minimum sum of case-weights required to initiate a split), \texttt{minprob} (minimum proportion of observations needed to form a terminal node), and \texttt{minbucket} (the minimum sum of case-weights allowed in a terminal node).
-While the default values-\(\texttt{mtry} = \sqrt{p}\) \parencite{hothorn2006survival}; \(\texttt{minsplit}=20\), \(\texttt{minbucket}=7\) in the \texttt{cforest} implementation-are commonly used, prior work has shown that performance is sensitive to these parameters.
+While the default values---\(\texttt{mtry} = \sqrt{p}\) \parencite{hothorn2006survival}; \(\texttt{minsplit}=20\), \(\texttt{minbucket}=7\) in the \texttt{cforest} implementation---are commonly used, prior work has shown that performance is sensitive to these parameters.
 In particular, \textcite{yao2021ensemble, yao2022ensemble} demonstrate that careful tuning improves the predictive accuracy of conditional inference forests for both interval-censored and left-truncated right-censored data.
 To address this, they propose selecting \texttt{mtry} by minimizing the integrated Brier score (IBS; \cite{graf1999assessment}) using out-of-bag (OOB) observations, demonstrating improved and stable performance across scenarios compared to default settings.

-As length-biased right-censored data are special case of LTRC data, we build on the tuning strategy proposed by \textcite{yao2022ensemble}.
+As length-biased right-censored data are a special case of LTRC data, we build on the tuning strategy proposed by \textcite{yao2022ensemble}.
 For the \(b\)th tree, OOB observations are those excluded from its bootstrap sample and thus not used during the corresponding \(b\)th tree construction.
 The survival probability for observation \(\x_i\) is estimated using only the subset of \(B\) trees in which \(\x_i\) is OOB, denoted as \(\hat S^{OOB}_{\x_i}(t)\).
-To evaluate the fit of the CIF for a given \texttt{mtry}, the estimation error IBS is computed, where the Brier score at time \(t\) is defined as
+The prediction target \(\hat S_{\x}(t)\) in \textcite{yao2022ensemble} for LTRC data is defined as

+where $\hat S (t | \x)$ is an estimated unbiased survival function for $\x$.
+This formulation adjusts for the delayed entry of each training subject.